ben-toker/flowst/README.md

 - Configuration Handling: Save, load, and reset timer configurations to suit your preferences.
 - Scrollable Configurations: Easily navigate through different timer configurations.
 - Keyboard Controls: Intuitive keybindings for controlling the timer and navigating the UI.
+- Notifications: A bell sound plays after each interval, ensuring that you stay on task.

 # Installation
 For mac users: